cptspacemanspiff/execu-tools/README.md

 ### Todo:

 * Currently have not dug into the quantization or tested this running on a backend.
-* The current memory planner on the c++ side places each method's non shared memory in a memory specific buffer.
+* The current memory planner on the c++ side places each method's non shared memory in a method specific buffer.
 This is less than Ideal because it means ram usage grows with the number of methods exported.
   * On the export side I need to add a check that all method state buffers are marked as shared, then pass a flag to the runtime, to say 'reuse the largest buffer for all planned methods.'
 This should be safe b/c we cannot call methods at the same time anyway.
+  * in the future it might be useful to auto-detect these buffers, which would probably make auto exporting more models easier.
+* The inspector for etdumps/etrecord support is not great.
+(I made changes to make it work but there is weird behavior.)
 * I want to integrate this w/ the bundled program stuff so that we can get validation testing at the same time.
-* The module export wrappers are a work in prograss, I have really only exported 1, the opus model.
+* The module export wrappers are a work in progress, I have really only exported 1, the opus model.
 My goal is to generally have wrappers that map to hugging face model types.
 * This is relying on my branch of Transformers, executorch, and tokenizers-cpp, I need to finish my pull-requests and get stuff merged (I had been waiting to make sure that my understanding/proof of concept worked)
 * add more unit tests.
 * do a search through my code and do everything marked `todo`